 There is no research to suggest that consumption of tannin consumed in moderation gives you any side effects.

 However, if your body finds it difficult to absorb iron, then tannin is not recommended for consumption.
-It is best to stick with pure herbal teas like our Calming Chamomile.
+It is best to stick with pure herbal teas in this instance.